philbier/building-cicd-pipeline/README.md

     - **Resource Group**: *Resource Group you created*
     - **Service connection name**: Flask ML App Service
 3. Go to **Pipelines** and create pipeline using the option **GitHub (YAML)**, select your repository and configure your Azure Web App with **Python to Linux Web App on Azure**
-    g.
-Checkin your Azure Pipeline YAML file into Github
+4. Checkin your Azure Pipeline YAML file into Github
-    h.
-Run your Azure pipeline workflow
+5. Run your Azure pipeline workflow

 A successful deployment should look like the following screenshot: